sunriver/project_vue_modules/README.roadmap.md

 ```

 ```
-> divid a page into block vue by type using jsx
+> divid a page view into block  by type using createElement
 ```
 ```
 > implement register/login